frconor-ebook/meditations/_posts/2025-04-01-peter-and-prayer.md

 Action is no excuse for prayer.
 We might spend time running around the place, but eventually, the areas of conversion in our life catch up with us.
 We need to spend time alone with Our Father God, to let Him work on our soul, to bring about that new conversion.

 We need the breath of divine life.
-John Paul II says the Holy Spirit breathes prayer into the soul of man (cf. John Paul II, *Encyclical*, *Dominum et vivificantem*, Point 65, May 18, 1986).
+John Paul II says the Holy Spirit breathes prayer into the soul of man (*cf*.
+John Paul II, *Encyclical*, *Dominum et vivificantem*, Point 65, May 18, 1986).

 We can be grateful to God that we know what prayer is, that we know how to pray and take very good care that Our Lord can lead us along pathways of deeper prayer.